Two years ago Microsoft was staring down the barrel of disaster. Today it looks stronger than it has in a decade.

 Three years ago the PC market peaked in unit sales and revenues.
 They took 30 years to reach their peak.
 The tablet market, at least the first wave of the tablet market, peaked in three years.

 At the time of writing smartphone sales still haven’t peaked.
 Maybe they have and we don’t know it yet.

 Either way they will peak soon.

 From that point on the hardware market — PCs, tablets and phones — will be a mature market.
 Sales may grow in line with overall economic growth.
-There may be excitment as new geographic and submarkets open up.
-But from a big picture point of view the glory days are over.
+There may be excitement as new geographic and submarkets open up.
+But the glory days are over.

 Where things go next is interesting because as computer hardware markets mature, the focus switches from selling devices to software and services.
 That’s where Microsoft has always been strong.